jlarso11/cs455-hw2/src/README.txt

 Assumptions made:

-Only received messages that are correct should be counted as a "received message".
+Only received hashes that are in the LinkedList should be counted as a "received message".
-The port passed into the Server is correct
+The port passed into the Server is correct -- program will gracefully fail if passed a used port.
-The ip/host and port number passed into the Client are correct
+The ip/host and port number passed into the Client are correct -- program will gracefully fail if passed wrong credentials for the Server.